MicrosoftDocs/azure-docs/articles/application-gateway/application-gateway-autoscaling-zone-redundant.md

 ---
 title: Autoscaling and Zone-redundant Application Gateway in Azure
-description: This article introduces the Azure Application Standard_v2 and WAF_v2 SKU, which include Autoscaling and Zone-redundant features.
+description: This article introduces the Azure Application Standard_v2 and WAF_v2 SKU, which includes Autoscaling and Zone-redundant features.
 services: application-gateway
 author: vhorne
 ms.service: application-gateway